stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 * We no longer need to worry about the ordering of component instantiation (also handled by the container), e.g. for the troublesome `surface` handle.

-Notes:

-* The bean methods are usually `static` to avoid compiler warnings.

-* Spring beans are generally singleton instances.
+Note that Spring beans are generally singleton instances.

 This should hopefully result in code that is both simpler to develop and (more importantly) considerably easier to refactor and fix.